darylcheng/cod_classifier/README.md

 - Make usable offline / as mobile app as a PWA
 - Ability to input trial IDs
-- Ability to go back a step
+- Ability to go back a step - added 26/3
 - Batch output to export CSV after finished